JamiliaW38/Exercising-functions-and-methods/part-2/README.md

 ````
 ###Creating methods

-* [ ] Create a method "paint" that takes a string argument and assigns it to the color property
+* [ x] Create a method "paint" that takes a string argument and assigns it to the color property

-* [ ] Create a method "getVolume" that calculates and returns the volume of an object.
+* [ x] Create a method "getVolume" that calculates and returns the volume of an object.
 Not sure how to calculate the volume of a box (cube)?
 Look it up here : http://bit.ly/2cgU690

 ###Creating Functions